axieinfinity/ronin-documentation/docs/node-operators/mainnet/bridge.md

 ---
-description: Set up and run a bridge operator node on mainnet
+description: Set up a bridge operator node on mainnet
 ---

 # Run a bridge operator node